Maximizing the Validity of the Gaussian Approximation for the biphoton State from Parametric Downconversion: Introduction

 \section{Introduction}

 In spontaneous parametric down-conversion (SPDC), a nonlinear-responding quadratic crystal is pumped by a laser field, in order to convert (high-energy) photons into entangled photon pairs.
-Entangled states generated by SPDC have provided an experimental platform for fundamental quantum technologies, such as quantum cryptography \cite{cryptography}, quantum teleportation \cite{teleportation} or optical quantum information processing \cite{RevModPhys.79.135} and by including recent milestone experiments in photonic quantum computing \cite{doi:10.1126/science.abe8770}.
+Entangled states generated by SPDC have provided an experimental platform for fundamental quantum technologies, such as quantum cryptography \cite{cryptography}, quantum teleportation \cite{teleportation}, or optical quantum information processing \cite{RevModPhys.79.135}, and by including recent milestone experiments in photonic quantum computing \cite{doi:10.1126/science.abe8770}.

 The quantum theory of down-converted pairs is well known and plays a crucial role in the modeling of SPDC experiments.
-The state of such a SPDC pair is also known as biphoton state.
-Within the paraxial approximation, where the longitudinal and transversal components of the wave vector are treated separately $\bm{k}=\bm{q}+k_z(\omega)\bm{z}$, the biphoton state can be written as \cite{WALBORN201087,Karan_2020,https://doi.org/10.48550/arxiv.2208.09423}
+The state of such a SPDC pair is also known as a biphoton state.
+Within the paraxial approximation, where the longitudinal and transversal components of the wave vector are treated separately, $\bm{k}=\bm{q}+k_z(\omega)\bm{z}$, the biphoton state can be written as \cite{WALBORN201087,Karan_2020,https://doi.org/10.48550/arxiv.2208.09423}

-In the expression \eqref{SPDCstate}, $N$ is the normalization factor, $V_p(\bm{q}_p)$ is the spatial and $S_p(\omega_p)$ is the spectral distribution of the pump beam, $L$ is the length of the nonlinear crystal, $\ket{vac}$ is the vacuum state, $\omega_{s,i}$ and $\bm{q}_{s,i}$ are the energies and transverse components of wave vectors of down-converted fields (signal and idler), and $\hat{a}^{\dagger}_{s,i}(\bm{q}_{s,i})$ are the corresponding creation operators.
+In expression \eqref{SPDCstate}, $N$ is the normalization factor, $V(\bm{q}_p)$ is the spatial and $S_p(\omega_p)$ the spectral distribution of the pump beam, $L$ is the length of the nonlinear crystal, $\ket{vac}$ is the vacuum state, $\omega_{s,i}$ and $\bm{q}_{s,i}$ are the energies and transverse components of wave vectors of down-converted fields (signal and idler), and $\hat{a}^{\dagger}_{s,i}(\bm{q}_{s,i})$ are the corresponding creation operators.

-The expression \eqref{SPDCstate} can be simplified, if we approximate the \textit{sinc} function in terms of Gaussian function $\sinc(x^2)\approx \exp(-x^2)$.
+Expression \eqref{SPDCstate} can be simplified if we approximate the \textit{sinc} function in terms of the Gaussian function $\sinc(x^2)\approx \exp(-x^2)$.
 Many useful analytical expressions can be then defined for SPDC within this approximation.
-A good example is the expression for the Schmidt number of the biphoton state presented in \cite{PhysRevLett.92.127903}.
+A good example is the expression for the Schmidt number of the biphoton state presented in Ref. \cite{PhysRevLett.92.127903}.